 COMM 290.
 STUDIES IN COMMUNICATION.
 Intensive examination of an area of communication not fully covered by regular departmental offerings.
 Subject matter varies each semester.

 Offered periodically, semester course, one, two or three hours.

 COMM 300.
 PUBLIC RELATIONS.
 Focuses on public relations theory, strategy, and techniques.
 The course emphasizes writing and developing public relations campaigns; theories of public persuasion; legal and ethical considerations; and crisis management and related issues.
 Students will develop a portfolio for a campus or community organization which will include: an overall campaign plan, news releases, a brochure, a speech, a print advertisement, a radio advertisement, and a final campaign presentation.
-Prerequisite: Communication 135 or 235 recommended.
+Prerequisite: Communication Studies 135 or 235 recommended.

 COMM 303.
 PROFESSIONAL COMMUNICATION.
 Focuses on speaking and writing tools most often used by business professionals.
 Presentational speaking, personal communicative development, professional communication, and interviewing will be emphasized.
 Issues that relate to professional success will be explored.
 Must have junior or senior standing.
-Semester course, three hours.

 COMM 305.
 PERSUASION THEORY.
 Explores a variety of media to ascertain the persuasive messages inherent in each genre.
 The course will familiarize the students with the processes of persuasion, methods of studying persuasion, the theories of persuasion, and ethical concerns about persuasion.
 The perspectives and tools developed should enable the student to develop effective message strategies in both professional and personal life.
 An excellent course for pre-professional majors and students involved in speech and debate.
-This course, along with Communication 104, 207,

-212, and 427, fulfills the Information Literacy (IL) requirement for Communication Studies majors.
-Prerequisite: Communication 207 or consent of the instructor.
-Fall semester only, three hours.
+This course, along with Communication 104, 207, 212, and 427, fulfills the Information Literacy (IL) requirement for Communication Studies majors.
+Prerequisite: Communication Studies 207 or consent of the instructor.

 COMM 352.
 CHRISTIAN FAITH AND CINEMA.
 A survey of films, both the decidedly Christian and decidedly secular.
 The student will consider the importance of a film's theme in deciding its worth, criteria by which they can choose valuable films to watch, and will evaluate secular films through a Christian perspective.
 The student will also learn what it means to possess a Biblical worldview and how "other" worldviews permeate popular cinema.

-Offered alternate years, spring semester only, three hours.
+Alternate years, spring semester only, three hours.

 COMM 359.
 SCREENWRITING.
 This course is an introductory course for screenwriters.
 Topics of study will include character development, plot structure, storytelling techniques in film, as well as the narrative structure.
 Students will study films and screenplays as they learn to recognize various elements mentioned previously in feature films.
 Additionally, students will learn to craft their own stories for the screen.
+Students may only receive credit for one of Communication Studies 359 or Writing 359.

-No prerequisites.
-Spring semester only, three hours.
+\\Spring semester only, three hours.\\

 COMM 360.
 INDEPENDENT STUDY.
-Opportunities for students with extensive background in communication to do intensive independent study or research on specialized topics.
-Prerequisite: Sophomore status or higher and permission of the department chair.
+Opportunities for students with extensive background in communication studies to do intensive independent study or research on specialized topics.
+Sophomore or higher standing, permission of the department chair, and a faculty sponsor are required.

 COMM 362.
 MEDIA LAW AND ETHICS.
-Reviews relevant communication and media law and addresses a variety of communication-related ethical issues such as: libel, privacy, copyright, newsgathering rights, etc. Offered alternate years, spring semester only, three hours.
+Reviews relevant communication and media law and addresses a variety of communication-related ethical issues such as: libel, privacy, copyright, newsgathering rights, etc.

+\\Alternate years, spring semester only, three hours.\\

 COMM 370.
 INDEPENDENT RESEARCH.
-An opportunity to conduct supervised research in Communication.
-Junior standing and permission of the department chair and a faculty sponsor are required.
-Semester course, one, two or three hours.
+An opportunity to conduct supervised research in communication studies.
+Junior standing, permission of the department chair, and a faculty sponsor are required.